 - Short duration; from half-day to one week.

 - UTS is home to a range of existing short courses, with many more in the pipeline.
-Later this year all short courses will be accessible through the relaunched UTS Open site.
+All short courses are accessible through the relaunched UTS Open site.

 Tasters have been around at UTS for just over a year as part of our digital learning platform, UTS Open.
 As the name suggests, they give learners a ‘taste’ of what’s on offer at UTS.
 Learners self-study online at their own pace, with a taster usually requiring 3 – 5 hours of their time.